Salvation Army Hampered By Shortage Of Volunteers To Sort, Deliver Donations To Needy North Texas Families

 “I grew up loving Christmas,” Moore said.
 “It was a very special time so being able to make sure that these angels have a Christmas is very important.”

-Major Hawks knows firsthand the difference it makes.
+Major Hawks said she knows firsthand the difference it makes.

 “I myself was an Angel Tree child and so I know what it means to receive a gift,” she said.
 “We need volunteers to come through so we can make it happen and make sure that Christmas joy is fulfilled for the families that need us the most.”